anjrew/race-lines-optimization/docs/creating_a_racing_line_in_gimp.md

 If your track is a binary image (black and white), ensure the track is clearly visible (e.g., white track on black background).
 You can adjust contrast via Colors > Brightness-Contrast if needed.

+# Convert to RGB:
+The simplest solution is to convert the image to RGB color mode.
+Go to Image > Mode > RGB.

 ## Step 2: Use the Paths Tool to Draw the Racing Line

 Select the Paths Tool: Press B or find it in the toolbox (it looks like a pen with a dotted line).